-Every Doc in Coda has an owner.
+Every Doc in Coda has an owner (read more about doc owners below).
 Occasionally, circumstances require ownership of a doc to be changed: for instance, you may be switching jobs or projects and need to transfer ownership of some docs to your manager.
 In other cases, someone on your team may have left without transferring over their docs, and as an admin you would like to assume control of them.

 There are several ways of transferring doc ownership, depending on your exact circumstance:

 If you’re the owner of a doc, you should be able to transfer ownership via the Sharing dialog.

 But first things first, make sure the following requirements apply before attempting to transfer your doc:

 The new owner is listed as a Doc Maker in your Workspace.

 The new owner is a member of the shared folder where the doc currently lives.